 - Close To: New Alibore, Jodhpur Park, Gariahat, Kalighat.

-The new and hip Corner Courtyard boutique hotel is housed in a restored 110 year old zamindar bungalow.
+The hip heritage Corner Courtyard boutique hotel is housed in a restored 110 year old zamindar bungalow.
 It gets its name from its location on the corner of Sarat Bose Road in Bhowanipore in south Kolkata (about 20 minutes from Park Street).
 The property's interiors eclectically mix painstakingly restored antique furniture with contemporary splashes or color, and the restaurant serves fusion cuisine.
-Each of the seven guest rooms is themed on an aspect of the city.
+Each of the seven guest rooms is individually themed on an aspect of the city.
+Foodies will especially be happy at this hotel.
+Its restaurant serves gourmet European cuisine and very good coffee.

 - Close To: Maddox Square, Ballygunge, Singhi Park, Deshapriya Park.